 If the Cloudera Manager Server is running Management Services or CDH components (and therefore, has a Cloudera Manager Agent installed), you do not need to re-create a private key for the Server host.
-Follow the steps in Private Key and Certificate Reuse Across Java Keystores and OpenSSL on page 211 to reuse the host certificate.
+Follow the steps in Private Key and Certificate Reuse Across Java Keystores and OpenSSL on page 213 to reuse the host certificate.
 Follow steps 3-5 for all remaining cluster hosts.

 Approach B - Step 3: Create a Java Keystore and private key for a host password provides a password to protect the private key file.
-Note the password in a safe place; you must provide a key password file to the Agent to complete configuration.
+Set -keypass to the same value as -storepass.
+Cloudera Manager assumes that the same password is used to access both the key and the keystore, and therefore, does not support separate values for -keypass and -storepass.